charguer/optitrust/sc_artifact.md

 Example command line for a 36-core chip, with 2 NUMA nodes of 18 cores each.
 With `NB=2000`, a single evaluation can take an hour.
 With 10 runs it can take a full day.
-You can reduce to RUNS=3.
+You can reduce to RUNS=3 or even RUNS=1.
 Possibly set an arbitrary seed, e.g. SEED=42.

 ```
    CORES=18 CPULIST="1,3,5,7,9,11,13,15,17,19,21,23,25,27,29,31,33,35" \